-5 Transaction-Level Cash Demand
+4 Transaction-Level Cash Demand

-The previous analysis focused on average behaviour over the period of the diary.
-This aggregation necessarily implies that for each individual household the temporal pattern of cash balances and payment choices is averaged out over the period of the diary.
-However, the payment diaries contain observations at the transaction level: for each transaction we observe the transaction amount, whether cards were accepted or not, as well as many other transaction characteristics.
+The payment diary surveys were created to alleviate potential concerns regarding recall error.
+By construction, payment diaries have an important advantage in that they contain observations at the transaction level: for each transaction we observe the transaction amount, whether cards were accepted or not, as well as many other transaction characteristics.
 We have also computed the stock of cash held at each transaction.
-The richness of these data is likely to yield a more precise representation of the cash-holding acceptance nexus.
+The richness of these data is likely to yield a more precise representation of the cash-holding acceptance nexus and enables us to estimate conditional cash demand equations, assuming either acceptance or non-acceptance of payment cards.

-Column (1) in Table 4 contains an OLS estimate of the elasticity of cash demand with respect to transaction amount (consumption) and acceptance.
+Before turning to this approach, Column (1) in Table 4 contains the benchmark OLS estimate of the elasticity of cash demand with respect to transaction amount (consumption) and acceptance.
 Both coefficients are statistically significant.
 The consumption elasticities are 0.176 and 0.099 for Austria and Canada, respectively.
 Acceptance is also statistically and economically important, with coefficients of -0.258 and -0.260 for Austria and Canada, respectively.
-Column (2) utilizes instrumental variables to account for endogeneity of acceptance.
-The instruments used are similar in the individual-level regression; for Austria they are: average acceptance in municipality, payment behaviour of close friends and the share of shops with terminals.
+Column (2) utilizes instrumental variables to account for measurement error and reverse causality of acceptance.
+The instruments used are similar in the individual-level regression; for Austria they are: average acceptance in municipality, payment behavior of close friends and the share of shops with terminals.
 The instruments for Canada are: a dummy indicating whether the store has three to six cash registers and a dummy indicating whether the store has six or more cash registers.
 For Canada, the instruments for acceptance variables at the transaction level are binary; therefore, we cannot use polynomials.
 It is not surprising that the IV results for Canada are not significant, since the binary nature of instruments causes a substantial increase in the standard errors for the regression.
 For Austria, the consumption elasticity in column (2) is 0.229 and the effect of acceptance is -1.177.
 The IV results from Canada illustrate the role of nonlinearities in the acceptance variable that is being instrumented with binary variables.
 Therefore, it is necessary to relax the linear functional form of transaction-level cash demand.